artefactual-labs/am/compose/README.md

 Ansible, docker-py, Docker, Docker Compose, git, make.

+It is beyond the scope of this document to explain how these dependencies are installed in your computer.
+If you're using Ubuntu 16.04 the following commands may work:

+    $ sudo apt update
+    $ sudo apt install -y build-essential python-dev git
+    $ sudo pip install -U ansible docker-compose

+And install Docker CE following [https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/](these instructions).

 ## Installation

 These are the command you need to run when starting from scratch: